MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-put-items-away-with-warehouse-put-aways.md

 ---
 title: How to Put Items Away with Warehouse Put-aways | Microsoft Docs
-description: When your location is set up to require warehouse put-away processing and warehouse receive processing, you use the warehouse put-away documents function to control the putting away of items.
+description: Learn how the different ways for putting away items in Business Central with the following Warehouse Put-aways tasks.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual